 - Hot glue

-Thrift Store Finds
+Thrift Store Finds & Resources

-DIY Hydrangea & Twig Project
+DIY Hydrangea Arrangement & Twig Project

 Begin by adding a piece of styrofoam to the inside of your glass vase.
 Add a drop of hot glue to hold it in place.
-Then cover the container with your choice of materials by wrapping the paper or placemat around the container and using hot glue to secure.

 Next, add the grapevine wreaths by sliding them onto the bottom of the vase.

 Adding the wreaths is optional but adds a stylish decorative appeal to the twig vase.

 Lastly, you will add the twigs vertically to the outside to complete the covered vase.

 Be sure to cut twigs the correct length to reach the top of the container.